LLNL/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

 .. figure:: figures/mir_concentric_circles.png
    :figwidth: 800px
-   :alt: Diagram showing MIR output from the mir_concentric_circles application.
+   :alt: Diagram showing MIR output from the _mir_concentric_circles_ application.

 #####################
 Visualization
 #####################

-The [https://visit-dav.github.io/visit-website/](VisIt software) can be used to view the Blueprint output from MIR algorithms.
+The `VisIt software <https://visit-dav.github.io/visit-website/>`_ can be used to view the Blueprint output from MIR algorithms.
 Blueprint data is saved in an HDF5 format and the top level file has a ".root" extension.
-Open the ".root" file in VisIt to get started and then add a "FilledBoundary" plot of the material defined on the mesh topology.
+Open the ".root" file in VisIt to get started and then add a _FilledBoundary_ plot of the material defined on the mesh topology.
 Plotting the mesh lines will reveal that there is a single material per zone.
 If the input mesh is visualized in a similar manner, it will be evident that there are multiple materials in some of the zones, if viewing a mixed material dataset.